-- Yes, and I concluded that if you search for the meaning of virtue, and keep that objective always as the foremost of your thoughts, you have already accomplished a great part of your way to discovering what virtue is. - It sounds too simple - Do you think so?
-You will find out that, in the course of your search, you will strive to have high ideals and fight for them, using honorable means. - That sounds too difficult. - Still, you are already doing your best to follow virtue all the time without realizing it.
-Just doing what your conscience tells you to be your duty, even if it costs you, is "virtue" in the highest degree.
-I know that you do it, without questions and without looking for excuses.
-For example, do you think that I don't know how much it costs you not to ask me to cuddle you?
-Why do you act this way, although you know that if you only asked I would do it? - But all this is just because I try to follow your example. - So do I: you too, you are an example to me, can't you see?
+"And you're already doing your best to follow virtue all the time without realizing it.
+Just doing what your conscience tells you to be your duty, even if it costs you, is 'virtue' in the highest degree.
+I know you do it, without questions and without looking for excuses.
+For example, do you think I don't know how much it costs you not to ask me to cuddle you?
+Why do you act this way, even though you know that if you only asked, I would do it?"
+"But all this is just because I try to follow your example."
+"So do I: you too, you are an example to me, can't you see?"
 Billie was not sure he saw.

 One night the two boys were sitting on two comfortable armchairs in front of the big window in Mark's room and were watching the full moon in the sky.
 "Casta Diva" sung by Callas was on full volume.
 They played it rather frequently, as a souvenir of the first evening they had spent together.
-Billie was silent, partly because he was beginning to feel the power of the music and its interpretation, partly because he wanted to please Mark, who surveyed his reactions discretely, ready to stop the music.
+Billie was silent, partly because he was beginning to feel the power of the music and its interpretation, partly because he wanted to please Mark, who surveyed his reactions discreetly, ready to stop the music.
 However, Billie did not appear to be too bored.

-Just in the middle of a top note by Callas, Billie suddenly said excitedly:

-- Look, Mark!
-The moon is changing color!
+Just in the middle of a top note by Callas, Billie suddenly said excitedly: "Look, Mark!
+The moon is changing color!"

 It was true.
 In the cloudless, dark-blue sky, the full moon was darkening and assuming a reddish-brown color, like blood.
 Billie was very disturbed.
-Mark said: - Before thinking of an Alien invasion, let's see what astronomy has in store for us tonight.
+Mark said: "Before thinking of an Alien invasion, let's see what astronomy has in store for us tonight."

 He went to his computer, quickly followed by Billie.
-Then he said:

-- Here, this explains it all.
+Then he said: "Here, this explains it all.
 Tonight we are going to have a total moon eclipse.
-The reddish color is just the sunlight coming through the terrestrial atmosphere, complicated by refraction effects etcetera.
+The reddish color is just the sunlight coming through the terrestrial atmosphere, complicated by refraction effects, etcetera."

 Even with this explanation, when they went back to their armchairs, Billie was still very perturbed.
-Mark stood up, hid the moon by pulling the curtains and cut the music.
+Mark stood up, hid the moon by pulling the curtains, and cut the music.
 Then he went back to his seat and hugged tight Billie, who was sitting as usual very close to him.

-- How come?
+"How come?"
 Billie asked, looking up at him.
-I thought that you would hug me only in the morning.
+"I thought that you would hug me only in the morning."

-Mark answered with a gentle voice: - Relax; tonight, hugs are on the house.
+Mark answered with a gentle voice: "Relax; tonight, hugs are on the house."

 Billie calmed down immediately, smiled at Mark, and asked him to put the music back on.

-While he was again leaning his head on Mark's chest, listening to his friend's heartbeat because he felt that on that night it was right to do so, Billie twittered shyly:

-- Say, Mark, you have watched thousands of works of art and have listened to thousands of musical pieces and have read I don't know how many lines of poetry, and seen all classic movies.
+While he was again leaning his head on Mark's chest, listening to his friend's heartbeat because he felt that on that night it was right to do so, Billie twittered shyly: "Say, Mark, you have watched thousands of works of art and have listened to thousands of musical pieces and have read I don't know how many lines of poetry, and seen all classic movies.
 What is the value of all this?
 What is the practical purpose?
 Could you not make better use of your time and intelligence?
 I don't know, to study the Wall Street Journal and make money on the Stock Exchange?
-In one word, Mark, why should we make efforts to follow virtue and knowledge?
+In one word, Mark, why should we make efforts to follow virtue and knowledge?"

-Mark answered quietly: - Like to all important questions, the answer depends on whether you believe that you have an immortal soul. - What is a soul?
-Billie asked, with a naïve smile.
+Mark answered quietly: "Like to all important questions, the answer depends on whether you believe that you have an immortal soul."

+"What is a soul?"
+Billie asked, with a naive smile.
 By then, the eclipse was over.